robosys-labs/secapay-woocommerce-plugin/Readme.txt

 1. Go to WooCommerce settings->checkout->Secapay Form.
 2. In Secapay Form, enable Secapay.
-3. Leave the title and description the way it is.
-4. Paste the button ID gotten from secapay.com into the button ID field.
+3. Paste the button ID gotten from secapay.com into the button ID field.
-5. Save Changes and your plugin is ready for use.
+4. Save Changes and your plugin is ready for use.